tomaszrudnik/soc-home-lab/detections/process-execution/logic.md

 ## Dashboard Validation (Evidence)

-The screenshots below document the **Windows – Suspicious Process Execution** dashboard, showing end-to-end validation of the detection logic using a simulated encoded PowerShell execution.
+The following screenshots document the **Windows – Suspicious Process Execution** Splunk dashboard.
+They provide end-to-end validation of the detection logic using simulated encoded PowerShell execution captured via Windows Security EventCode 4688.

-The dashboard validates:
-- raw process creation visibility (EventCode 4688)
-- detection of encoded / obfuscated PowerShell execution
-- identification of execution from user-writable paths
-- high-risk indicator for malicious execution patterns

----
+### Raw Process Creation Visibility (EventCode 4688)

+The screenshots below show raw Windows Security EventCode **4688 – Process Creation** events displayed directly from `_raw` XML.

+This view confirms that process creation telemetry is correctly ingested and that full command-line, parent process, and execution context are available without reliance on field extraction.